If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 7. Your Home Becomes Safer

-Also, many chemicals are toxic when mixed together.
-For instance, you should never mix chlorine bleach with any other cleaner (6).
-This is actually an easier mistake than you may think, so it’s best to try and avoid chlorine bleach altogether.
+Additionally, many chemicals are toxic when mixed.
+For instance, you should never mix chlorine bleach with other cleaners (6).
+This is an easy mistake to make, so it is best to avoid chlorine bleach altogether in favor of safer alternatives.

 8. You Know the Ingredients

-You also learn what you should avoid, making it easier to know what cleaners to choose and avoid when shopping.
-Soon, words like carcinogenic, quarterly compounds, and neurotoxins will be part of your vocabulary, which can arm you against dangerous toxins.
+You also learn what to avoid when shopping.
+Soon, terms like “carcinogenic” and “quaternary ammonium compounds” (quats) will be on your radar, helping you avoid dangerous toxins.

 Where To Start

-The main ingredients you should avoid include phosphates, fragrances, dyes, VOCs, chlorine, ammonia, phthalates, and quarterly ammonia compounds.
+The main ingredients you should avoid include phosphates, synthetic fragrances, dyes, VOCs, chlorine, ammonia, phthalates, and quaternary ammonium compounds.

 9. Biodegradable Formulas

-Brands should make green cleaners or homemade cleaners with biodegradable ingredients.
-This means that the product, in the right conditions, can break down into basic components and go back into the earth (7).
-The best biodegradable products will leave absolutely no toxins behind, making it a much more eco-friendly choice.
+Brands should make green cleaners with biodegradable ingredients.
+This means the product breaks down into basic components and returns to the earth without leaving toxins behind (7).
+The best biodegradable products leave zero trace, making them the superior eco-friendly choice.

 10. Less Clutter

-One big bonus I’ve found in green cleaning is that I use fewer products, leading to less clutter.
-We have a big bucket of baking soda and a big carton of distilled white vinegar, which we use for most of our cleaning.
-That doesn’t take up much space compared to dozens of different surface cleaners we used to have.
+A huge bonus of green cleaning is reduced clutter.
+We keep a large bucket of baking soda and a gallon of distilled white vinegar, which handles most of our cleaning.
+That takes up far less space than dozens of specific bottles for windows, floors, and counters.

-Lastly, there are many different recipes you can make on the spot for things like removing stains and cleaning grout.
-You don’t need to store these in a cabinet.
-Just make them as you need them.
+Finally, you can make recipes on the spot for removing stains or cleaning grout.
+You do not need to store these; just mix them as needed.

 11. Cleaning Becomes Easier